-by 罗子禾 At a social event that took place not so long ago, I met a group of anthropologists, some of whom recently received their PhD's.
+by 罗子禾 - a Master's student studying Philosophy At a social event that took place not so long ago, I met a group of anthropologists, some of whom recently received their PhD's.
 I have always thought that scientists are a strange bunch.
-They tend to not place so much value on monetary gains in life.
-Instead, they spend their time digging … Continue reading What is Anthropology to Anthropologists?
+They tend to not place so much value on monetary gains in life. … Continue reading What is Anthropology to Anthropologists?

-A Rule of Thumb Inspired by Rudolf Carnap Written by: 罗子禾 One day, I was striking up an interesting conversation with a friend about laws.
+A Rule of Thumb Inspired by Rudolf Carnap by Johnny One day, I was striking up an interesting conversation with a friend about laws.
 We looked into the diversity of laws, viz. laws differ from region to region, from country to country, from era to era.
-We shared a moment of silent admiration after … Continue reading Tolerance of Narratives
+We shared a moment of silent admiration after our … Continue reading You see SIX I see NINE.

 “Islam in the culture of the Moslems, simply means peace.
 Peace with man, peace with all living things, which ultimately leads to peace with Allah.
 We believe deeply in the universal principles of the cosmological order and how every action has a reaction.
 These principles taught us also how to properly eat the correct foods and not to consume the foods that were detrimental to our health in all aspects of life.
 These principles also taught us how to treat others and how to create a hospitable environment for guests at our Caliphates.”